 In the end, the choice between Craft and Notion boils down to your individual needs and preferences.

-👉 If you value a clean, focused writing environment with intuitive formatting and seamless markdown support focused on document management, Craft might be the perfect fit.
+👉 If you prioritize a clean, focused writing environment with intuitive formatting, real-time Markdown preview, on-device GPT-4 AI, and robust offline support for document management, Craft may be the perfect fit.

-👉 If you want a highly customizable, all-in-one workspace with robust database capabilities and extensive integrations, Notion could be the answer.
+👉 If you need a highly customizable, all-in-one workspace with powerful relational databases, advanced AI that summarizes PDFs and images, and extensive integrations and automations, Notion could be the answer.

 Whichever tool you choose, remember that you can further enhance your productivity by integrating Notion with other essential tools in your workflow.